FEMALE HORMONE PHYSIOLOGY

 • Reproductive age / Fertility

-• Anti-Müllerian hormone, also called Müllerian-inhibiting hormone, is a hormone produced by granulosa cells in the ovary.
-Granulosa cells surround eggs and support their development.
+• Anti-Müllerian hormone, also called Müllerian-inhibiting hormone, is produced by ovarian granulosa cells, which surround eggs and support their development.
 Anti-Müllerian hormone inhibits follicle recruitment in resting eggs so that a dominant follicle can develop.
 As the number of eggs in the ovary diminishes, levels of anti-Müllerian hormone decrease.

 • Anti-Müllerian hormone is often used to measure ovarian reserve in women who are trying to conceive.
 Levels < 1.66 ng/ml are indicative of low ovarian reserve, and levels < 1 ng/ml portend a poor response to ovarian stimulation used in vitro fertilization (IVF).